1 Day in Ho Chi Minh City: A How-To Guide

 Granted with an inventive name, Broma: Not A Bar Saigon takes over the whole of a hidden space on the top of an old French building downtown.
 Reaching it through a decrepit stairway, customers will be left amazed at this hidden rooftop bar that most tourists are not aware of.
 Prominent with nightly live music and dance parties, Broma: Not A Bar Saigon is where the native DJs liven up the dance floor under the darkest night with their favorite minimal, deep house and techno music until late at night.

 Address: Floor 4, 41 Nguyen Hue Street, Ben Nghe Ward, District 1, Ho Chi Minh City.

 Price range: 50.000 VND – 3.700.000 VND (~2.15 USD – 159.4 USD).

 Opening hours: 6 PM – 2 AM (Fri – Sat) | 6 PM – 2 AM (Sun – Thu).

 Ho Chi Minh City is big.
-If you have more than just a day to explore, make sure you visit other parts of Saigon like Chinatown and also spend more time for some traditional shows like the A O Show or Water Puppet Show.
-Otherwise, visit the Mekong Delta for a different perspective about the South of Vietnam.
+If you have more than just a day to explore, make sure you visit other parts of Saigon like Chinatown, and also spend more time for some traditional shows like the A O Show or Water Puppet Show.
+Otherwise, visit the Mekong Delta for a different perspective on the South of Vietnam.

 I hope that my 1 Day in Ho Chi Minh City article helps you cut through and see the best of the best during your trip.
 Don’t forget to share the article with your friends who are about to pass through Saigon and seeking some local insights!